Decay of solutions of the wave equation in cosmological spacetimes -- a numerical analysis: Introduction

 In this work, we are concerned with the analysis of test scalar fields solving

 with respect to the underlying $(3+1)$--dimensional spacetime metric $g$ describing expanding cosmological (FLRW) universes of constant spatial curvature $K=-1$ (hyperbolic case) and $K=0$ (flat case).
 These are the simplest solutions of the Einstein equations that can account for the homogeneity and isotropy that we experience in our universe at large scales.
-Recent developments on the problem can be found in \cite{AbbasiCraig, CostaNatarioOliveira, NatarioRossetti, Ringstrom, YagdjianGalstian, DafermosRodnianski, StarkoCraig, Schlue} and references therein.
+We will restrict our analysis to the case $\Lambda = 0$, due to the existence of closed-form expressions for the solutions to the Friedmann equations.
+Recent developments on the problem can be found in \cite{AbbasiCraig, CostaNatarioOliveira, NatarioRossetti, Ringstrom, YagdjianGalstian, DafermosRodnianski, StarkoCraig, Schlue, KlainermanSarnak, NatarioSasane, Speck, Mondal2, Mondal3} and references therein, both for the case $\Lambda = 0$ and for a non-zero cosmological constant.
 It has been settled, in particular, that the decay of the energy associated to waves, caused by the redshift effect, is only one of the many factors that influence the propagation, together for instance with the non-compactness of the space sections and the dispersive properties of the background spacetime.
 While we are interested in the asymptotics of solutions for large times, several approaches to study their behaviour near the Big Bang singularity have also been developed in the last years \cite{GiraoNatarioSilva, AlhoFournodavlosFranzen, FajmanUrban, Ringstrom2}.

 We will often refer to the companion paper \cite{NatarioRossetti}, where explicit expressions and decay rates for the solutions of \eref{wave_eqn} in a class of FLRW spacetimes are provided by use of analytical techniques.
 In the present work, we provide evidence for the sharpness of the known estimates and complement the results via numerical methods.
 In particular, we obtain uniform--in--space decay rates in the case of a family of spacetimes of hyperbolic spatial curvature, for which explicit expressions for wave solutions are not currently known.
 For both the spatially-flat and the spatially-hyperbolic classes of spacetimes under investigation, we also analyse the consequences of the lack of Huygens' principle by obtaining the decay rates of tails and showing their contribution to the global asymptotics.